vercel/next.js/errors/next-prerender-current-time.md

 ##### Cacheable use cases

-If you want to read the time when some cache entry is created such as when a Next.js page is rendered at build-time or when revalidating a static page then move the current time read inside a cached function using `"use cache"`.
+If you want to read the time when some cache entry is created (such as when a Next.js page is rendered at build-time or when revalidating a static page), move the current time read inside a cached function using `"use cache"`.

 Before: